developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify the name of an existing rule to be removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified if and only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

-Any existing rule that has the specified name will be removed.
+Any existing rule that has the specified name is removed.

 ### Bluetooth Configuration - Action Remove Rule Device Class

 This Managed Configuration allows an Administrator using an EMM to specify the *Device Class* of an existing rule to be removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified if and only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

-Any existing rule or rules that have the specified *Device Class* will be removed.
+Any existing rule or rules that have the specified *Device Class* is removed.

 ### Bluetooth Configuration - Action Remove Rule Device Upper Address Part

 This Managed Configuration allows an Administrator using an EMM to specify the *Device Upper Address Part* of an existing rule to be removed from the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified if and only if the Action value ***Remove*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

-Any existing rule or rules that have the specified *Device Upper Address Part* will be removed.
+Any existing rule or rules that have the specified *Device Upper Address Part* is removed.

 ## Bug Reporting Configuration